liferay/liferay-docs/developer/frameworks/articles/02-dependency-injection/02-declarative-services/99-converting-a-service-builder-module-from-spring-di-to-osgi-ds.markdown

 # Converting a Service Builder Module from Spring DI to OSGi DS

-Prior to @product@ 7.2, Service Builder modules used Spring for dependency injection (DI).
+Prior to @product@ 7.2, Service Builder modules could only use Spring for dependency injection (DI).
 Now OSGi Declarative Services (DS) is the default dependency injection mechanism for new Service Builder modules.
 It's easier to learn and fosters loose coupling between services.
 If you have an existing Service Builder